jcode999/Domain-Specific_NLP/readme.md

 The grammar does not deal with ambiguity.
 Since this NLP is performed over a very specific domain, the chances of ambuigity is rare.

+To Run The Program:
+g++ cyk.cpp
+./a.out

+[test.txt is a file containing various commands that may be given as input and the program determines if the command is syntactically and semantically correct.
+Provide new inputs in this file.]